-Explores philosophy and methods of research appropriate at the doctoral level.
+This course explores the philosophy and methods of research appropriate at the doctoral level.
 The student learns complex models of research that can be applied in professional settings.
 This course is designed to prepare students to conduct well-grounded research studies in both the quantitative and qualitative research methods.
 A particular emphasis will be the examination of knowledge claims and warrants for research paradigms and methods (positivist and constructivist), with the goal to prepare students to articulate the foundation for a given method of inquiry from ontological, epistemological and methodological perspectives.
-The course will focus on appropriate research methodologies in doctoral concentrations in the EdD in Administrative Leadership and DProf in Organizational Leadership programs.
+The course will focus on appropriate research methodologies in doctoral concentrations in the Ed.D. in Administrative Leadership and D.Prof in Organizational Leadership programs.
 The computer is used, focusing on use of electronic databases and other sources to search the existing literature.
 Prerequisites: RST 684 (or RST 761 and RST 762) and RST 776.
 Three credits.